apache/spark/docs/avro-data-source-guide.md

 ---
 layout: global
-title: AVRO Data Source Guide
+title: Avro Data Source Guide
 ---

-Since Spark 2.4 release, [Spark SQL](https://spark.apache.org/docs/latest/sql-programming-guide.html) provides support for reading and writing AVRO data.
+Since Spark 2.4 release, [Spark SQL](https://spark.apache.org/docs/latest/sql-programming-guide.html) provides support for reading and writing Avro data.

 ## Deploying
 The <code>spark-avro</code> module is external and not included in `spark-submit` or `spark-shell` by default.